JermaineBeea/Memory/Techniques.md

 ### For Long-term Retention
 **Hybrid Approach:**
 1. Query Encoding for structure
-2. Narrative Extension for key passages
+2. Contrastive Cue Embedding for key passages
 3. Phonetic Grouping for exact quotes
 4. Visual Encoding for abstract concepts